cruizba/AutoHttps/README.md

    - **Important:** When this volume is mounted:
      - The Caddyfile is generated only if the directory is empty
      - Changes to the `SERVICES` environment variable won't update the Caddyfile
-     - Manual updates to the Caddyfile are required if you modify the `SERVICES` environment variable
+     - Manual updates to the Caddyfile are required if you modify the `SERVICES` environment variable after initial creation

 ## Limitations

-### Let's Encrypt Rate Limits
+### SSLIP.io Considerations

+1. **Rate Limits**
    - Do not abuse of sslip.io service, they actually can handle up to  [10k domains](https://github.com/cunnie/sslip.io/issues/57#issuecomment-2439742710), but it is a free service maintained by volunteers.

-### SSLIP.io Considerations

-1. **Domain availability:**
+2. **Domain availability:**
    - sslip.io domains are public and shared
    - If someone has misused your IP-based domain, it might be temporarily blocked
-   - Consider using custom domains for production environments
+   - It is recommended to use domains for production environments

 2. **DNS resolution:**
    - sslip.io service might experience occasional downtime
    - DNS resolution depends on the sslip.io service availability

-### Security Notes

-1. AutoHttps is designed for development and testing environments
-2. For production use consider using custom domains

 ## Examples